Operation Weserübung: Invasions

 In the early morning of 9 April, the gunners at Oscarsborg Fortress fired on the leading ship, that had been illuminated by spotlights at about 04:15, beginning the Battle of Drøbak Sound.
-Two of the fortress guns were 48-year-old German Krupp guns (nicknamed Moses and Aron) of 280 mm caliber.
-Within two hours, the badly damaged ship, unable to manoeuvre in the narrow fjord from artillery and torpedo hits, sank with the loss of 600 to 1,000 men.
+Two of the fortress guns were 48-year-old German 280 mm Krupp guns (nicknamed Moses and Aron).
+Within two hours, the Blücher, badly damaged from artillery and torpedo hits and unable to manoeuvre in the narrow fjord, sank with the loss of 600 to 1,000 men.
 The threat from the fortress (and the mistaken belief that mines had contributed to the sinking) delayed the rest of the naval invasion group long enough for the Royal Family, the Cabinet and members of Parliament to be evacuated, along with the national treasury.
 On their flight northward by special train, the court encountered the Battle of Midtskogen and bombs at Elverum and Nybergsund.
 As the King and his government were not captured, Norway never surrendered in a legal sense to the Germans, making the Quisling regime illegitimate.
 The Norwegian government-in-exile based in London remained an Allied nation in the war.